This is how it happened … an English family move to France, part 13. Before-and-after photos.

 A few before-and-after photos …

-This room is on the top floor of the building and became Jake’s bedroom.
 The entire top floor was full of old rubbish – mostly mattresses and those French sausage-pillows, thick with dust and bird droppings.
 The property, although classified as a “Chateau” was a working farm and a wine-producer, so there were lots of working implements stored up here, usually smaller things like frog-spears, fishing nets, also several interesting items which are now on display – some scales, a copper boat propellor, ancient saws etc. The acrow-prop supports a beam in the roof.
 There were several doors propped up against a wall, clearly intended for use on that floor: we assembled them ourselves, along with the frames, and placed them where they had been destined to go 200 years earlier!

 a flax crusher, used for making rope.
 The one we found is slightly larger and dates to the 1600s or so.
 The one in the picture is a modern replica.
 Almost all households had one, and the poorer households would share one between several houses.
 In the days before wires and nylon, rope was crucial.